 Your libido and orgasms

-Your libido and ability to have orgasms remains intact.
+Your libido and ability to have orgasms remain intact.
 It should be stressed that your orgasm (feelings of enjoyment) is not affected since it is controlled by other nerves located far from your prostate.

 Your ejaculations and loss of fertility

-Brachytherapy irradiates your prostate, so you can expect a significant decrease in ejaculate.
+Brachytherapy irradiates your prostate, so you can expect a significant decrease in the ejaculate.
 Seminal liquid, that you will no longer produce, keeps your sperm cells healthy, which is why you usually become infertile.

 If you wanted to have children, you will need to call a sperm bank.
 Discuss it with both your doctor and partner.